Beating Heart of Italy

 - Insider access to the Italian way of life

-- Accommodations that blend a mix of Italian hospitality, comfort and local character (Breakfast included)
+- Accommodations that blend a mix of Italian hospitality, comfort and local character (Daily breakfast included)

 - Private transportation during tour and High Speed train tickets where applicable